Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-Obtaining accurate measurements of the mechanical properties cell components is challenging for a number of reasons.
-The material properties of cell components are dependent on temperature \cite{xu2016coupled, love2011thermomechanical, love2016perspective}, pressure \cite{Li2022EffectExternalPressure}, presence and type of electrolyte environment \cite{chen2018evolution, sheidaei2011mechanical, xu2016coupled}, degree of lithiation \cite{koerver2018chemo, qi2010threefold, qi2014, xu2017mechanical}, electrodes chemistry \cite{Stallard2022MechanicalCathode}, and orientation relative to manufacturing direction \cite{wang2020porosity, sheidaei2011mechanical, xu2016coupled}.
-These effects are further complicated by spatial variability along the plane of each component, meaning that individual measurements may not provide a complete picture of the material properties of each constituent.
-Because material properties of components are affected by the presence of the electrolyte environment \cite{de2019situ} and many cell components may react in an air environment \cite{pan2020effect}, measurements need to either be taken \textit{in situ} or in an inert environment.
-Future modeling efforts will benefit from multi-scale material characterization approaches, where both macro and microscale effects are mechanically considered.
-As interest in this research field grows, accurate measurements of cell component material properties will also become more important.
-As component material properties become more fully documented, cell models will become more reliable.
-Additionally, understanding the microstructural variability of internal battery materials, which currently leads to a significant number of free variables that are estimated or approximated, should contribute to reducing the number of unknown parameters and, therefore, improve the quality and reliability of wave physics models.
+Predictive models (i.e.~forward models) of wave propagation in complex media like LIB are central to accurate material characterization, damage detection, health monitoring, and other inverse problem applications.\cite{willcox2021imperative} Somewhat paradoxically, the development of accurate models requires detailed knowledge of LIB structure and constituent properties.
+This is necessary because physical models must accurately consider the dynamics for all appropriate length and time scales in order to correctly capture experimental observations and determine what changes as a function of loading history.
+Unfortunately, obtaining accurate measurements of the mechanical properties cell components is challenging for a number of reasons.
+The material properties of cell components are dependent on temperature \cite{xu2016coupled, love2011thermomechanical, love2016perspective}, pressure \cite{Li2022EffectExternalPressure}, presence and type of electrolyte environment \cite{chen2018evolution, sheidaei2011mechanical, xu2016coupled}, degree of lithiation \cite{koerver2018chemo, qi2010threefold, qi2014, xu2017mechanical}, electrodes' chemistry \cite{Stallard2022MechanicalCathode}, and orientation relative to manufacturing direction \cite{wang2020porosity, sheidaei2011mechanical, xu2016coupled}.
+These effects are further complicated by spatial variability in the plane of each component, meaning that individual measurements may not provide a complete picture of the material properties of each constituent.
+Because material properties of components are affected by the presence of the electrolyte environment\cite{de2019situ} and many cell components react in an air environment\cite{pan2020effect}, measurements need to either be taken \textit{in situ} or in an inert environment using specialized equipment, such as glove boxes.
+Future modeling efforts will therefore benefit from multi-scale material characterization approaches, where both macro and microscale effects are mechanically considered, documented, and integrated into multiphysics models.
+These efforts will lead to more reliable models and therefore improved inverse methods to monitor and characterize LIB.